-As the Fourth of July holiday rolls around again, we can expect many Americans to partake in the age-old tradition of setting off fireworks.
-Fourth of July fireworks date back over 200 years, to the very first Independence Day celebrations in 1777.
-However, like many American traditions, fireworks can trace their roots back to a country far, far away from the United States.
+As the Fourth of July approaches, many Americans will be setting off fireworks, a tradition that dates back to the very first Independence Day celebrations in 1777.
+Like many American traditions, fireworks can trace their roots back to another part of the world.

-So much for the history of fireworks.
-What about fireworks today?
 If you plan to enjoy the fireworks this Fourth of July, you have a couple of options.
-You can go watch a fireworks show put on by trained professionals.
-These types of fireworks are known as display fireworks.
-Or you can buy your own consumer fireworks and put on a show of your own.
+You can go to fireworks show staged by trained pyrotechnics, known as display fireworks.
+Or, in certain cities where they are legal, you can buy your own consumer fireworks and put on a show of your own.

 Burns are the most common injury caused by fireworks, and the hands and fingers are the most commonly injured part of the body (although other parts, including the face and even the eyes, are also frequently injured in firework accidents).
 Deaths from fireworks are fortunately much rarer, but they do occur.

-Nor is injury the only risk.
+Injury is not the only risk.
 Every year, thousands of fires are started by the careless use of fireworks.
-These fires burn down houses and cars, and cause millions of dollars’ worth of property damage, not to mention a whole other slew of deaths and injuries.
+These fires burn houses and cars, causing additional injury and death, as well as millions of dollars in property damage.

-The risk of fire is particularly dangerous here in Southern California during the dry summer months, when our state is already at risk of devastating wildfires (as we’ve been seeing down in San Clemente these past few days).
-The heavy rainfall this winter only makes things worse: it means that there’s extra foliage on the ground, ripe for catching.
+The risk of fire is particularly dangerous here in Southern California during the dry summer months when our state is often at risk of devastating wildfires.

 The Law in California